Las Vegas - Rockford Fosgate will

-dozen new audio products to International CES, where it
+tote more than two dozen new car audio products to International CES, where it will

-is launching coaxial speakers in new sizes to accommodate
+launch coaxial speakers in new sizes to accommodate shallow mounting depths,

 cars, and hybrid cars.